January transfer window: Premier League club-by-club guide on top targets and players to watch

 Burnley

 What do they need?
-Vincent Kompany remains short of a consistent goalscorer and may look to strength in attack.
-Burnley could also do with reinforcements in central midfield and at left back.
+Vincent Kompany remains short of a consistent goalscorer and may look to strengthen in attack.
+Burnley could also do with reinforcements in central midfield and at left-back.

 Who could they sign?
 After spending £90m last summer and with relegation a genuine threat, Burnley are not expected to be big spenders in January and are again likely to target players with resale value.
 Kompany could enquire about Ian Maatsen after failing with a £31m bid for the Chelsea left back in the summer window and have also been linked with Marseille midfielder Pape Gueye.